Facebook did a study in 2012 to determine what type of content drives engagement on its brand pages. From the study:

 The study also clarified that brand content related to the brand but not ABOUT the brand was the top driver of Shares, Likes and Comments for these brands.

 Does this surprise you?
 It shouldn’t, people will engage with content that taps into the Bigger Idea behind a product or service.
 Nike figured this out 30 years ago with the iconic slogan Just Do It.
 It’s not about the shoes, it’s about what you do while WEARING the shoes.
 If you want to create more engaging content and marketing, think less about promoting yourself, and more about promoting the themes/beliefs/lifestyle that ties into your brand.
 Think about why people buy your product and how they use it.
 Create content that’s customer-centric instead of product-centric.

-For example, check out this commercial from Red Bull.
-Red Bull’s content and marketing taps into the Bigger Idea about its products.
+For example, check out this commercial from Nike.
+Nike’s content and marketing taps into the Bigger Idea about its products.
 The product itself is secondary to who its customers are, and why they buy its product.
-Its videos have been viewed almost 300 Million times, and this COMMERCIAL has been viewed 3.6 Million times.
+This COMMERCIAL has been viewed over 4 Million times.